kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+- Preemption Victim Stuck in Terminating
+    - Description: The scheduler selects a lower-priority victim and issues a delete call.
+However, the victim has a hanging finalizer, an unresponsive CSI volume detachment, or a stuck graceful termination process.
+Because the scheduler's double-preemption prevention logic detects an already-terminating victim on `spec.NodeName`, it correctly suppresses further preemption, but the deferred pod(s) remains stuck waiting for capacity that never frees up.
+    - Detection: The resizing pod remains in `PodResizePending: Reason=Deferred`.
+      A lower-priority pod on the same node has `metadata.deletionTimestamp != nil` and a `DisruptionTarget` condition with reason `PreemptionByScheduler` for longer than its expected termination grace period.
+    - Mitigations: Operator inspects the stuck victim pod, resolves the finalizer or volume unmount blocker, or force-deletes the victim (`kubectl delete pod <victim> --force --grace-period=0`).
+    - Diagnostics: Inspect victim pod conditions and events:
+      `kubectl describe pod <victim>` to check for unmount or finalizer errors.
+    - Testing: Integration tests verify that a terminating victim suppresses duplicate preemption until fully removed from the cache.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+If scheduling latency or preemption SLOs are degraded (e.g., `scheduler_scheduling_algorithm_duration_seconds` or `scheduler_preemption_evaluation_duration_seconds` exceed targets), operators should follow this diagnostic procedure:

+1. Isolate the source of latency:
+   - Compare `scheduler_resize_scheduling_algorithm_duration_seconds`
+     against `scheduler_scheduling_algorithm_duration_seconds`.
+   - Compare `scheduler_pending_resize_pods` against
+     `scheduler_pending_pods`.
+   - If initial placement latency is elevated while resize counts are negligible, the degradation is unrelated to resize preemption (investigate general cluster load, API server latency, or placement plugins).
+   - If `scheduler_preemption_evaluation_duration_seconds{operation="pod_resize"}`
+     is elevated, proceed to investigate preemption evaluation bottlenecks.

+2. Check for Queue Flooding and QHint Churn:
+   - Inspect `scheduler_queue_incoming_pods_total{event="AssignedPodResize"}`.
+   - A high rate of incoming resize events indicates that deferred pods are repeatedly waking from `unschedulablePods` back into `activeQ`.
+   - Check if a misconfigured `QueueingHint` in `NodeResourcesFit` or `DeferredPodScheduling` is waking deferred pods on unrelated node events (such as pod additions or deletions on other nodes) rather than strictly filtering to events on the pod's assigned host.

+3. Inspect Preemption Thrashing and PDB Deadlocks:
+   - Compare `scheduler_resize_preemption_attempts_total`
+     against `scheduler_resize_preemption_victims`.
+   - A high ratio of preemption attempts to actual victims evicted indicates that preemption is repeatedly evaluating nodes but failing to clear capacity.
+   - Inspect `scheduler_preemption_pdb_violations_total{operation="pod_resize"}`:
+     if elevated, preemption cycles are spending time repeatedly dry-running candidate victim sets only to be blocked by strict `PodDisruptionBudgets`.

+4. Mitigation Actions:
+   - To stop preemption immediately on problematic nodes without cluster downtime, patch the affected nodes to disable resize preemption.
+   - If scheduling throughput cluster-wide is severely impacted, disable the feature gate on kube-scheduler.

 ## Implementation History